 Sorry, but no. The Health Information Privacy Protection Act (HIPPA) requires that competent adults consent for their own medical treatment.
 You are welcome to recommend Telka's services and to refer your loved one to this website however, you may not request services or schedule appointments on their behalf.
 Telka is happy to respond directly to your loved ones request.
-Concerned MSU parents are encouraged to contact Olin Health Center with questions and concerns.
+Concerned MSU parents are encouraged to contact MSU Student Services with questions and concerns.

 "We tried couple's therapy in the past but had a bad experience.
 What is Telka's success in working with couples?"